eduardo-dangelo/code-docs/module_01/exercise.md

     .main-content {
       max-width: 400px; /* set the maximum width of the container to 400 pixels */
-      flex-wrap: wrap; /* wrap the elements to the next line if they don't fit in the same line */ }
+      flex-direction: column; /* display the elements in a column */ }

-    .main-content-column {
-      padding: 10px; /* add padding of 10 pixels */
-      flex: 1; /* set the flex property to 1.
-This will make the columns equal width */ }
   }
   ```